The Flu ends with “U”

 Another option to get a flu shot is at:

-Walgreens – there is quite a few near the campus.
+Walgreens – there are quite a few near the campus.
 Walgreens website will help find the one closest and many are open 24 hours.
 There is no cost with most insurance.
 Appointments are not needed, but we recommend calling beforehand to find out what the wait time is.
 Walgreens will also give you a coupon to earn $10 reward on your next purchase of $30 or more

 - Publix Pharmacy – There are at least 3 that are not far from campus.
 Students will get a $10 gift card just for getting vaccinated.